 All students are required to meet specific course and program requirements in order to earn a degree from DePaul University.
-For more detailed information regarding course and program requirements, see the program description pages on the CDM web site and also follow the links to the Undergraduate and Graduate Student Handbooks in the Related Information section on the right side of this page.
+For more detailed information regarding course and program requirements, see the program description pages on the CDM web site as well as the

 All students are required to submit a graduation application in

 campus connection.
 Failure to submit an application for degree conferral will delay the official degree award date.
 Students who miss the deadline must meet with an advisor in the CDM Academic Success Center as soon after the deadline as possible.
 The deadlines to submit the application for degree conferral are as follows:

 - October 1st for students completing degree requirements in fall quarter

 - January 15th for students completing degree requirements in winter quarter

 - February 1st for students completing degree requirements in spring quarter

 - July 15th for students completing degree requirements in summer session

 Following is a list of degree completion/graduation requirements that may not be waived under any circumstances.